Basic questions about the Lehigh Acres Fire and Rescue District

 Q: What is my ISO rating in Lehigh?

-A: To get your current ISO rating you can call our Fire Marshall’s Office at 303-5300 (Ext “0″).
-The ISO rating is very important to your homeowner’s property insurance rates.
-ISO ratings run 1-10, and the lower the ISO rating, the lower you pay in insurance premiums.
-About half of the ISO rating is determined by the fire department by such things as station location, number of personnel, equipment, etc. The other half of the ISO rating is determined by things outside our control like placement and number of fire hydrants and water availability.
+A: To get your current ISO or Public Protection Classification (PPC) rating contact our office at 303-5300 (Ext “0″).
+The PPC rating is very important to your homeowner’s property insurance rates.
+PPC ratings run 1-10, and the lower the PPC rating, the lower you pay in insurance premiums.
+About half of the PPC rating is determined by the fire department by such things as station location, number of personnel, equipment, etc. The other half of the PPC rating is determined by things outside our control like placement and number of fire hydrants and water availability.

 Generally, the closer you are to a fire station or fire hydrant the lower your ISO rating will be.